 UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

-Pymatuning has a long history of violating the AWA.
-In 2016, it was slapped with a warning—a rare enforcement action—for more than a dozen AWA citations.
-It has been repeatedly cited for failing to provide animals with veterinary care.
-The facility has also been cited for failing to clean enclosures that had a buildup of feces and old food and failing to clean water receptacles that were covered with algae.
+It wasn’t until PETA and the Animal Legal Defense Fund sued Pymatuning that Bosco was shifted to one of the facility’s now-vacated big-cat enclosures.
+Although he was able to spend the last year of his life finally free from the barren concrete pit, he shouldn’t have had to suffer at the hands of this exploitative exhibitor.
+Pymatuning has a long history of violating the federal Animal Welfare Act (AWA).
+In 2016, it was slapped with a warning—a rare enforcement action—for more than a dozen alleged violations of the AWA.
+The facility has been repeatedly cited for failing to provide animals with veterinary care.
+It has also been cited for failing to clean enclosures with a buildup of feces and old food and failing to clean water receptacles covered with algae.

 You can help the remaining animals!
 Urge Pymatuning to close its doors permanently and send the animals to reputable facilities:

 - Post polite comments on Pymatuning’s Facebook page.

 - Fill out the form below to send an e-mail to the owners.